gomlx/gomlx/README.md

 After that look at the demos in the [examples/](https://github.com/gomlx/gomlx/tree/main/examples) directory.

-The library itself is well documented (pls open issues if something is missing), and the code is not too hard to read (except the bindings to C/XLA, which are tricky).
+The library itself is well documented (pls open issues if something is missing), and the code is not too hard to read.
 Godoc available in [pkg.go.dev](https://pkg.go.dev/github.com/gomlx/gomlx).

 Finally, feel free to ask questions: time allowing (when not in work) I'm always happy to help -- I created [groups.google.com/g/gomlx-discuss](https://groups.google.com/g/gomlx-discuss), or use [GitHub discussions page](https://github.com/gomlx/gomlx/discussions).